 Itineraries can make or break a vacation, so always pay attention to the details.
 If you enjoy having some free time to relax or explore at your own pace, you won’t appreciate an itinerary packed with activities from sunrise to sunset.
 On the other hand, if you would rather not hassle with planning and navigating a city on your own, then a tour with free time may be a nightmare.
 From experience, never underestimate the importance of selecting a tour itinerary that aligns with your travel style!

-Some tour companies offer the best of both worlds: free time and optional activities scheduled during said free time.
+Some tour companies offer the best of both worlds: free time and optional activities scheduled during that said free time.
 Optional activities are great for those who prefer to leave the planning to someone else, but note that they usually incur an additional cost and can add up quickly if you sign up for multiple during a tour.

 An important factor to consider when reviewing tour itineraries is pacing.
 Whether it’s a day trip or a multi-day tour, take a close look at how quickly the itinerary moves you through different sites and locations.
 Longer tours that cover multiple countries and cities may require you to change hotels every night or every two nights.
 From my travel experience, this can be exhausting and make a trip feel rushed, as you never have time to settle in or even catch up on laundry.